-If you wandered onto this page from the outside and are more interested in a summary of my current research you can check out my publications, the presentations I’ve given or a list of the honors and awards that I’ve received.
+If you wandered onto this page from the outside and are more interested in a summary of my current research you can instead look at my publications, the presentations I’ve given or a list of the honors and awards that I’ve received.

-Understanding Difficult Problems through exact solution approaches
+Understanding difficult problems through exact solution approaches

-Currently it is unknown if fast algorithms exist to NP-hard problems.
-Personally I lean towards thinking that P NP, i.e. that there does not exist polynomial time solution algorithms to many of the problems that are encountered in industry and academia.
+Currently it is unknown if fast (polynomial time) algorithms exist to NP-hard problems.
+Personally I lean towards thinking that P NP, i.e. that there does not exist a polynomial time solution algorithm to many of the problems that are encountered in industry and academia.
 This does not however make the study of exact solution methods to such problems irrelevant.
-NP-hardness is after all, only a worst case guarantee.
+NP-hardness is after all, only a statement about the worst-case.
 A problem being NP-hard means that there (probably) does not exist a solution algorithm capable of exactly solving every instance of that problem in polynomial time.
 One motivation for studying exact methods comes from the fact that “every instance” in this context means “every theoretically possible instance” not “every instance encountered in practical applications”.
 The distinction is important; in my PhD thesis I used an example of a delivery company wishing to minimize the length of their delivery routes, i.e. solve the traveling salesperson problem (TSP).
 Every theoretically possible instance of this problem includes a lot of delivery locations that are never encountered in practice, a company based in Helsinki is probably never going to deliver anything to New York as a part of their route.
 In other words, for this application a solution method to TSP that is able to exactly solve all instances which are encountered by the company in practice is sufficient, even if that solution algorithm would not be efficient on all theoretically possible instances.
 This post on Math Programming goes into more detail on this argument using a more entertaining example.